D&D: The Doom of Ardross

-This improved rate depends on the Size of your kingdom, as shown in the following table.
+At the DM’s discretion, Gold may be converted into BP.
+The conversion rate depends on the Size of your kingdom, as shown in the following table.

 The GM may also allow you to discover a cache of goods worth BP (instead of gp) as a reward for adventuring, giving you the seed money to found or support your settlement.